LeweyM/LeweyM.github.io/personal-site/content/series/making regex from scratch in GO/11-Reducing-Epsilon-NFA-to-NFA.md

 When a state is connected to other states via an epsilon transition, we call this set of states the **epsilon closure of the state**.
 When we transition to a state within an epsilon closure, it's as though we transition to every state within the closure.

 As an example, this is a visualisation of the epsilon closure of state 1.
-In this system, the closure of state 1 is `{1, 2, 3}`.
+In this system, the closure of state 1 is `{1, 2, 3}`, that is, states 1, 2 and 3.

 ```mermaid
 graph LR